cszhangtao/cszhangtao.github.io/_pages/about.md

 His current research interests include AI for Software Engineering, Software Security, and Mining Software Repositories.
 He published more than 100 high-quality papers in renowned software engineering and security journals and conferences such as ICSE, ESEC/FSE, ASE, TSE, TOSEM, EMSE, TIFS, and TDSC.

 <font color=blue>Looking for highly motivated Ph.D. students in the areas of Data Mining, Artificial Intelligence, Software Security, and Software Engineering.
-Please contact me if you have interests.</font><br>
+Please contact me if you have interests via my email address *tazhang[at]must.edu.mo* or *kerryking.tao[at]gmail.com*.</font><br>

 Current Research